 The Accelerated College Education (ACE) program was designed to put working adults on the fast track toward a Bachelor's degree.

-ARC is committed to ensuring new students have a smooth transition to the college and are successful during their first year.
-Achieve@ARC is designed to ensure new students successfully transition to and complete their first year at ARC
+ARC is committed to ensuring new students have a smooth transition to the college and are successful during their First Year Experience at ARC to ensure new students successfully transition to and complete their first year at ARC

 Admissions and Records